 Simon explained one incident when he visited Quantico Marine Base in the US.
 One of the colonels threw one marine out of the job just because he slept a few minutes on duty.
 Simon asked the colonel why it is a big deal where there are many other patrolling and this guy just dozed for a few minutes, maybe because of the heavily loaded duty schedule.
 Then the colonel explained, the marine wasn’t suspended for sleeping on duty, rather for denying the fact when he was asked.
 Later on, he accepted it when shown the recording proofs.
 The colonel reiterated you are allowed a few mistakes here, but you shouldn’t repeat them, most importantly you should agree and take the responsibility of what you have done.

 A leader cannot lie to himself, it is too difficult and if he does then he isn’t a true leader.
 Discipline and accountability are the two most important traits of a true leader in action.

 The other side is asking for help.
 And accept help.
 Being a leader or boss, do not pretend that you know it all.
 Most leaders believe that their leadership comes from their intelligence.
 It simply doesn’t.
 Leadership and intelligence can be poles apart.

-Here, Mr Sinek goes on to tell this very interesting story to explain this.
+Here, Simon goes on to tell this very interesting story to explain this.